Learning from Comparisons and Choices: Conclusion

 \section{Conclusion}

-The sample complexity of learning one of the most popular choice model known as MultiNomial Logit model has not been addressed in the literature.
-The main challenge is in the inherent low-rank structure of the parameter to be learned, which leads to a non-convex likelihood function to be maximized.
+The sample complexity of learning one of the most popular choice models known as MultiNomial Logit model has not been addressed in the literature.
+The main challenge is in the inherent low-rank structure of the parameter to be learned, which leads to a non-convex likelihood maximized problem.
 Thanks to recent advances in learning low-rank matrices, in particular in 1-bit matrix completion \cite{DPVW14}, matrix completion \cite{NW11}, and restricted strong convexity \cite{negahban2009unified}, we have a polynomial time algorithm and the technical tools to characterize the fundamental sample complexity of learning MNL from samples.
 This provides a novel algorithm to learn a low-dimensional representation of users and items from users' historical comparisons and choices.
 We study three types of data, pairwise comparison, higher order comparison, and choices, and take the first principle approach of identifying the fundamental limits and also developing efficient algorithms matching those fundamental trade offs.
 We provide a unifying framework to learn the latent preferences by solving a convex program.
 For each of the data types, accompanied by natural sampling scenarios, we show that our framework achieves a minimax optimal performance, and hence cannot be improved upon other than a small logarithmic factor.
 This opens a new door to learn representations from comparisons and choices, and we propose new research directions and challenges below.
+Beyond the low-rank model studied in this paper, recent advances in modeling data in a matrix form such as low algebraic dimension by \cite{ongie2018tensor} and non-parametric approximation by \cite{borgs2017iterative} can provide new research directions for modeling choice.

 {\bf Efficient implementations via non-convex optimization.} Nuclear norm minimization, while polynomial-time, is still slow.
 We want first-order methods that are efficient with provable guarantees.
 Two main challenges are providing a good initialization to start such non-convex approaches and analyzing gradient descent on the likelihood maximization which is non-convex.